qiqphp/qiq/docs/en/layouts.md

 The view template and the layout template both execute inside the same _Template_ object.
 This means:

-- All data values are shared between the view and the layout.
-Any data assigned to the view is used as-is by the layout.
+- All variables assigned to the view are shared with the layout.

 - All helpers are shared between the view and the layout.

 This sharing situation allows the view to modify data and helpers before the layout is executed.